Misal-Ambasta/RevvSales/README.md

 # RevvSales extension

 ## Description:
 We have created a basic chrome extension of RevvSales which will help you to create new documents and also will help you to choose new template according to your need.
+It also has a facility of speech recognition for input field of email.

 ## Technologies: